School of Music

 There are several core values that the university promotes and maintains to develop artists of the future and to serve the community:

-The Southern Miss Symphony Orchestra is the oldest orchestra in Mississippi.
+The Southern Miss Symphony Orchestra is the oldest orchestra in Mississippi and a true gem in the Gulf South.
 Read about its history below.

 The first Orchestra at Southern Miss was organized in 1913 to accompany performances of the choir.
 A ten-piece ensemble, it was short-lived, probably because it did not perform traditional orchestral literature.
 Therefore, Southern Miss Symphony Orchestra recognizes the 1920 College Orchestra of the Mississippi Normal College as its true predecessor.
 Directed by Margaret Gillard, the orchestra consisted of nine violinists, one bassist, and single players of the cornet, horn, and trombone.
 A pianist supplied missing parts.
 Little is known about the music that this orchestra played, no programs being extant.
 In 1924, Hazel Horton Read took up the baton and led an ensemble that was smaller by one; there was no trombonist.
 One may presume he graduated.
 No orchestra existed for the next five years until 1930, and little is known about the ensemble from that year until the 1950s, a few photographs being the only proof that the orchestra even existed.